openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   In the case that multiple attribute values are required to uniquely address an element - e.g., `/a/f[k1=10][k2=20] `- and a replace or update operation's path specifies  a subset of the attributes (e.g., `/a/f[k1=10]`) then this MUST be considered an error by the target system - and an error code of` InvalidArgument (3)` specified.
 *   Where the path specified refers to a node which itself represents the collection of objects (list, map, or array) a replace operation MUST remove all collection entries that are not supplied in the value provided in the `SetRequest`.
-An update operation MUST be considered to add new entries to the collection if they do not exist
+An update operation MUST be considered to add new entries to the collection if they do not exist.
 *   In the case that key values are specified both as attributes of a node, and as their own elements within the data tree, update or replace operations that modify instances of the key in conflicting ways MUST be considered an error.
 The target MUST return an error code of `InvalidArgument (3)`.

 For example, consider a tree corresponding to the examples above, as illustrated below.